-Formal training is lengthy and not accessible as and when needed by learners.
+Traditional formal training can be time-consuming and may not always be readily accessible when learners need it.
 Job aids address this gap and enhance job performance.
 In this article, I outline aspects of designing and deploying job aids to increase engagement and job performance.

 What Are Job Aids?